-- Members of the Committee/Advisory Board are required to attend in person and be present in the meeting room.
-Only these Members are able to move/ second or amend motions, and vote. - Other Members of the Council can join via MS Teams and can take part in any discussion and ask questions, when invited to do so by the Chairman, but cannot move/ second or amend motions or vote on any matters.
-Members participating remotely are reminded that this does not count towards their formal committee attendance. - Occasionally, Members of the Committee/Advisory Board are unable to attend in person and may join via MS Teams in the same way as other Members.
+- Members of the Committee are required to attend in person and be present in the meeting room.
+Only these Members are able to move/ second or amend motions, and vote. - Other Members of the Council can join via MS Teams and can take part in any discussion and ask questions, when invited to do so by the Chair, but cannot move/ second or amend motions or vote on any matters.
+Members participating remotely are reminded that this does not count towards their formal committee attendance. - Occasionally, Members of the Committee are unable to attend in person and may join via MS Teams in the same way as other Members.
 However, they are unable to move/ second or amend motions or vote on any matters if they are not present in the meeting room.
-As with other Members joining via MS Teams, this does not count towards their formal committee attendance. - Officers can participate in person or online. - Members of the public addressing an Area Planning Committee can participate in person or online.
+As with other Members joining via MS Teams, this does not count towards their formal committee attendance. - Officers can participate in person or online.

+Members of the public addressing an Area Planning Committee should attend in person.
+However, arrangements to participate online can be considered in certain circumstances.
 Please contact committee.services@tmbc.gov.uk for further information.